CMS-SUS-XPAG/GenLHEfiles/Run2Mechanism/README.md

 ```
 and it will create a directory and put all the processed lhe files there.
 One thing to note is that the input lhe files do not need to be unzipped.
 The script
-can handle the gzipped files that come of the first step.
+can handle the gzipped files that result from the first step.
 The output files will be unzipped however.

 #### Constructing the config file